nathanmarlor/foxess_modbus_charge_period_card/README.md

     <img src="https://github.com/nathanmarlor/foxess_modbus_charge_period_card/blob/main/images/overview.png" width="50%"/>
 </p>

 This provides the same functionality as the FoxESS app.
+Note that you must connect to your inverter over RS485, and not a direct ethernet connection.

 ## Installation

-First, make sure that you have installed the [Foxess - Modbus integration](https://github.com/nathanmarlor/foxess_modbus/) **version 1.7.0 or higher**, and have configured at least one inverter!
+First, make sure that you have installed the [Foxess - Modbus integration](https://github.com/nathanmarlor/foxess_modbus/) **version 1.7.0 or higher**, and have configured at least one inverter, using RS485 (and not a direct ethernet connection)!

 Recommend installation is through [HACS](https://hacs.xyz/).